stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 });
 ```
 #### Thoughts
 This is a pretty basic Backbone Model.
-We set some default properties for our To Do items, and define a `toggle` function, simply used to switch between a "Completed" or "Incomplete" state.
+We set some default properties for our To Do items, and define a `toggle` function, simply used to switch between a "Complete" or "Incomplete" state.

 ### `scripts/views/todos-view.js`